puhach/ai-dermatologist/README.md

 #### Category 2: ROC AUC for Melanocytic Classification

-All of the skin lesions that we will examine are caused by abnormal growth of either [melanocytes](https://en.wikipedia.org/wiki/Melanocyte) or [keratinocytes](https://en.wikipedia.org/wiki/Keratinocyte), which are two different types of epidermal skin cells.
+All of the skin lesions examined in the project are caused by abnormal growth of either [melanocytes](https://en.wikipedia.org/wiki/Melanocyte) or [keratinocytes](https://en.wikipedia.org/wiki/Keratinocyte), which are two different types of epidermal skin cells.
 Melanomas and nevi are derived from melanocytes, whereas seborrheic keratoses are derived from keratinocytes.

-In the second category, we will test the ability of your CNN to distinuish between melanocytic and keratinocytic skin lesions by calculating the area under the receiver operating characteristic curve ([ROC AUC](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html)) corresponding to this binary classification task.
+In the second category, we test the ability of the CNN to distinuish between melanocytic and keratinocytic skin lesions by calculating the area under the receiver operating characteristic curve ([ROC AUC](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html)) corresponding to this binary classification task.

 The top scores in this category (from the ISIC competition) can be found in the image below.